Duet3D/wiki-content/User_manual/Tuning/Macros.md

 This can be used in combination with [Conditional Gcode](/User_manual/Reference/Gcode_meta_commands) to check the object model to look for a particular condition, and then take an action.

 Caution must be taken not to start a loop that takes a long time to complete, without having a `G4 P500` or similar command to hand control back to the main process every half a second or so.

+You can't directly edit a daemon.g file that is running on a Duet.
+To edit, right click on daemon.g in the SD card /sys folder and rename it to something else.
+This will stop the daemon.g file from running, and allow editing.
+Once the file has been edited, rename it back to daemon.g.

 ## runonce.g